martapolii/www.martapolii.com/documentation/MERNbackend.md

 - configure to read .env from root folder: dotenv.config({ path: path.resolve(__dirname, '../.env') });

-#5 Implement a user model with mongoose
+#5 Implement a user and contact model and controllers with mongoose
 1. Setting up Mongoose
 yarn add mongoose
 - update server.js to import the mongoose module. configure it so that it uses native ES6 promises, use it to handle the connection to the MongoDB database